 Too many parents can get stuck in the “FOMO,” thinking that other parents have figured out a way to hang out without them.
 False.
 Most people are waiting for an invitation, yet too insecure to extend an invite themselves.
 Don’t wait.
 If you cook too many tacos one night, spontaneously text some friends to see if they’d like to join you for dinner!
 Feel like a drive?
 Plop that baby in a car seat and drop by a friend’s house for a quick hello.
 Free tonight?
 Let others know you’re up for a visit in case they’re available.
 The point is, if we wait for the stars (and nap times) to align, we’re missing out on messy moments we could be sharing with others.
 This is the real grit and beauty of parent-friends who can understand the importance of living in the moment.

 As you can see, many of these tips insist on laying down your pride and asking God to grant you grace and bravery in vulnerable moments.
 But think of how awesome and beautiful this model is for your children to witness.
 When you don’t wait until you need help to ask for it, you can truly benefit from the fellowship of others actively engaged in your lives.
 As parents, we’re going to need a lot of help and encouragement to help us in the years ahead.
 Turns out, it takes a village to raise a parent as well.

-Emily Pardy (’00) is the founder of Ready Nest Counseling in Nashville, Tenn., where she lives with her husband (Josh Pardy, ’05) and four daughters.
-She is a licensed marriage and family therapist and one of the first in the country to be certified in perinatal mental health.
+Emily Pardy (Biola, ’99) is the Founder of Ready Nest Counseling in Nashville, TN.
+She is a Licensed Marriage and Family Therapist, and one of the first in the country to be Certified in Perinatal Mental Health.
 Her own journey into motherhood led her to helping couples and individuals transition successfully through the life stages of conception, pregnancy, postpartum, infertility or loss.
-Ready Nest Counseling just launched a YouTube channel with resources for the perinatal life phase for anyone, anywhere.
+She now resides in Nashville, TN, with her husband, Josh (Biola ’05 and ’11) and their four rambunctious daughters.